Bypass navigation bar

 Two credentials are awarded to respiratory therapists who satisfy the requirements:

 Graduates from accredited entry-level or advanced-level programs in respiratory therapy may take the CRT examination.
 CRTs who were graduated from advanced-level programs and who meet additional experience requirements can take two separate examinations leading to the award of the RRT credential.

 All states except Alaska and Hawaii, the District of Columbia and Puerto Rico require respiratory therapists to obtain a license.
 Passing the CRT exam qualifies respiratory therapists for state licenses.
 Also, most employers require respiratory therapists to maintain a cardiopulmonary resuscitation (CPR) certification.
 Supervisory positions and intensive-care specialties often require the RRT or at least RRT eligibility.

 Respiratory Care at a Glance

-America’s Career Infonet gives detailed information about the skills, abilities, work activities and recommended education for a career as a respiratory therapist:
+America’s Career Infonet gives detailed information about the skills, abilities, work activities and recommended education for:

 Statistics are included only as guidelines and will vary with fluctuations in the economy and job market.
 More specific local hiring and salary information can be obtained at college information sessions.